Relativity free of coordinates: Basic effects of the relativity theory

-To get to another well known effect, one can exploit such thought construct as the light clock\cite{light clock}, where a light pulse propagates back and forth between two mirrors held parallel and apart at the fixed distance \(l_0\) in their rest frame.
-In that frame, the line of the light propagation is perpendicular to the mirrors and can be referred to as the axis of the clock.
-The proper duration of the clock's cycle, i.e. the round-trip time of the light pulse in the clock's rest frame, makes
+To get to another well known effect, one can exploit such thought construct as the light clock\cite{light clock}, where a light pulse propagates back and forth between two mirrors held parallel and apart at the fixed distance \(l_0\) in their rest space.
+In that space, the line of the light propagation is perpendicular to the mirrors and can be referred to as the axis of the clock.
+The proper duration of the clock's cycle, i.e. the round-trip time of the light pulse in the clock's rest space, makes

-Let an observer be moving with a speed \(v\) in the light clock's rest frame and along the axis of the light clock.
+Let an observer be moving with a speed \(v\) in the light clock's rest space and along the axis of the light clock.
 The observer can detect the contracted length \(l=l_0/\gamma\) of the light clock and find that the clock's cycle takes

-Here it is worth remarking that the light clock is an axiliary dedicated thought construct, which can in no way include the actual reflections of an electromagnetic wave from substance of the mirrors but embodies the properly collated sequence of events only.
+Here it is worth remarking that the light clock is an auxiliary dedicated thought construct, which can in no way include the actual reflections of an electromagnetic wave from substance of the mirrors but embodies the properly collated sequence of events only.
 This means that Eq.~\eqref{proper period} and Eq.~\eqref{dilated period} together entail the time dilation effect

 which gives the laboratory time interval \(\Delta t\) between two events at a moving point during its given proper time interval \(\Delta\tau\).

 To show relations between the spatiotemporal effects of the relativity theory in one's practice of teaching, one may also address the following inference.